Three-coloring triangle-free graphs on surfaces II. 4-critical graphs in a disk: Discharging

 Let us remark that $2079=9(5\cdot46+1)$.

-\proof Let $f$ be an internal face of length five.
+\proof Let $f$ be a face of length five.
 If $f$ has positive primary charge, then by Lemma~\ref{lemma-primary} it has primary charge at least $2/9$.
 It sends $46\epsilon$ units of charge to each incident vertex by Rule~6, and hence $f$ has final charge at least $2/9-5\cdot 46\epsilon\ge \epsilon$.

 We may therefore assume that $f$ has primary charge zero.
 By Lemma~\ref{lem:safereach}, $f$ is $3$-reachable from some safe vertex, and hence has final charge at least $\epsilon$ because of Rule~7, as desired.~